HumzyWumzy/BlackJack/README.md

 # BlackJack

-This is the code for a simple gameplay of Blackjack.
+This is the code for a simple gameplay of singleplayer Blackjack.